• Plant Nutrition

 What To Do In The Spring

-If you took tissue samples this season, review test results with your agronomist to determine what nutrient needs you may have to tackle in 2023 and when.
-If you don’t have tissue samples from your farm, check out our Crop Nutrition Trend Map or talk with your local retailer about accessing a tissue sample data set from your area to find out what micronutrient deficiencies might be evident in your geography.
+If you took tissue samples this season, review test results with your agronomist to determine what nutrient needs you may have to tackle in 2024 and when.
+If you don’t have tissue samples from your farm talk with your local retailer about accessing a tissue sample data set from your area to find out what micronutrient deficiencies might be evident in your geography.

 1 Data from internal WinField United research.